So you're moving to France? Or considering a move to France? And the time has come to start thinking about practicalities.

 Of course, the decision as to which part of France you end up living in may not be yours alone to make.
-But for anyone thinking of moving to France, it's worth doing a spot of homework and exploring the differences across the various regions.
+But for anyone planning a move to France, it's worth doing a spot of homework and exploring the differences across the various regions.
 Our French regional guides are a good place to start.

 As with any country, France has its own way of life, much of which is deeply ingrained in society and permeates rural and urban communities alike.
 Perhaps the most inescapable observation is how the working day and business opening hours revolve around an extended lunch.
 Eating out, and doing so at a leisurely pace is the norm.

 The French tend to eat healthily, with fresh meat, fish, salad, vegetables and fruit in abundance.
 That said, the typical diet is fairly high in dairy fat and white bread, and the numerous patisseries do a roaring trade in what most Brits would consider a lavish treat.

 French cuisine is, of course, famous the world over and home cooking remains a national pastime, despite the frequent patronage of local restaurants.
 Next to food, as natural an inclusion with every meal as cutlery, is wine.
 The French pay far more attention to selection than most of us are accustomed to, and wouldn't dream of uncorking anything at the dinner table without first knowing what it's going to be served with.